hunter-teacher-cert/cohort-3-summer-work-DrydenArt/methods/Portfolio/01_Intro_Processing.md

 ## Student Audience
 * Digital Media Arts, Foundation Level Art Course
 * Grades 9 - 12, predominantly 9th and 10 graders
-* Class Duration: 38 minutes
+* Class Duration: 38 minutes :hankey:

 ## Pedagogical Techniques
-* Unplugged activities / Silent, independent thinking / Small group Diagramming / Deliverable  / Student demo
+* Unplugged activities / Silent, independent thinking / Small group /
+Diagramming / Deliverable  / Student demo

 ## Objectives
-* Students will predict how a given (unknown) code block works before working with Processing.
+* Students will predict how a given (unknown) code block works.
 * Students will experiment with the setup() and draw() code blocks to determine and define what the information in the code blocks do.

 ## Prior Experience